FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 Handle|[Aluminum Alloy Door Handle](https://nl.aliexpress.com/item/1407596513.html?spm=a2g0s.9042311.0.0.66fb4c4deTZEmA)|1|CAD shows printed door handle, I use this type of aluminum handle in size 120mm (ordered without screws and nuts)
 Hinge|[HHPBSN5-SET](https://uk.misumi-ec.com/vona2/detail/110302362010/?HissuCode=HHPBSN5-SET&PNSearch=HHPBSN5-SET&KWSearch=HHPBSN5-SET&searchFlow=results2type)|2

-### Specifics
-- The principle of the original DoomCube door is applied to the side and back panels, where the panels slide into panelmounuts that bolt into the extrusion.
-- Top and bottom panels use the original DoomCube mounting system.
-Unfortunately this requires them to be inserted during the build, but I haven't been able to come up with an alternative solution that allows for installation after the frame build.
-- Top and bottom (deck) panels have cutouts for wire passthroughs and the top deck panel has mounting holes for mounting the ERCF on top of the top deck panel.

 ## Skirts

 ![Skirts](Images/skirts.png)